cryostatio/cryostat-web/.github/ISSUE_TEMPLATE/bug_report.md

 #### Expected Behavior:
 A concise description of what you expected to happen.

+#### Screenshots
+If applicable, add screenshots to help explain your problem.

 #### Steps To Reproduce:
 1. In this environment...